wsydney76/craft4-ddev-starter/README.md

 The actual template lives in `_layouts/partials/heroarea` and is determined

+* by the `pageTemplate` field of a hero area entry, if available
 * by a `template` parameter
 * by the `heroTemplate` setting in `config/custom.php`